International airports in Israel. Israel airports for international flights

 Historical reference

-This airfield appeared in 1949...
-Its purpose was to connect little Eilat with other cities in the country.
+This airfield appeared in 1949.
+Its purpose was to connect little Eilat with other cities of the country.

-In the 60s of the last century a passenger terminal was built and the runway was lengthened.
+In the 60s of the last century A terminal for passengers was built and the runway was extended.

-In 1975 the first flight to Europe was made.
-Over time, such transportations have become regular.
+In 1975, the first flight to Europe was carried out.
+Over time, such transportation became regular.

 A huge number of tourists visit the Promised Land every year.
-Russian travelers who arrive in the country, mainly by air, also show considerable interest in the historical and cultural heritage and holy places.
-Some of them prefer and beach vacation in, and therefore at the airports you can always meet compatriots.
+Russian travelers arriving in the country, mainly by air, also show considerable interest in the historical and cultural heritage and holy places.
+Some of them prefer beach holiday in, and therefore you can always meet compatriots at airports.

-You can get to Eilat on the planes of the Russian Transaero and Israeli El Al at any time of the year, and Aeroflot will take tourists to Eilat in just 4 hours.
+You can get there by Russian Transaero and Israeli El Al planes at any time of the year, and Aeroflot will deliver tourists to Eilat in just 4 hours.

 Two local airports have the right to receive international flights:

-• Ben Gurion in Tel Aviv is famous for his special measures security.
-It is best to arrive at check-in for the flight 3-4 hours before the scheduled departure time.
-Personal inspection of passengers and luggage and frank questions are more common than out of the ordinary here.
-Additional Information on the website - www.iaa.gov.il/Rashat/en-US/Airports/BenGurion.
+• Ben Gurion in Tel Aviv is famous for its special measures security.
+It is best to show up for check-in 3-4 hours before the scheduled departure time.
+Personal searches of passengers and luggage and frank questions are a common occurrence here rather than out of the ordinary.
+Additional Information on the website – www.iaa.gov.il/Rashat/en-US/Airports/BenGurion.

-• Israel's international airport in Eilat receives tourists who have decided to relax on the Red Sea.
+• Israel International Airport in Eilat welcomes tourists who decide to relax on the Red Sea.
 It is called Ovda and is located 60 km from the resort.
-Transfer to Eilat is carried out by bus route 282 and taxis, the parking of which is located at the exit from the passenger terminal.
-Ovda airport accepts flights from, Peter, and.
-Schedule details are available on the website - www.iaa.gov.il/Rashat/en-US/Airports/Ovda.
+Transfer to Eilat is carried out by bus route 282 and taxi, the parking lot of which is located at the exit from the passenger terminal.
+Ovda Airport accepts flights from, St. Petersburg, and.
+Schedule details are available on the website – www.iaa.gov.il/Rashat/en-US/Airports/Ovda.

 Everything for your safety

 At Israel's Ben Gurion International Airport in Tel Aviv, they don't like to joke.
-It is famous for its special pre-flight control procedure, in which any passenger can be screened.
-Do not try to interfere with secret service workers or resent the established order - this will not save time.
-It is best to plan your arrival at Israel airport well in advance.
+It is famous for its special pre-flight control procedure, during which any passenger can be searched.
+You should not try to interfere with the secret service workers or be indignant at the established procedures - this will not save time.
+It is best to plan your arrival at the Israeli airport in advance.

 • By train.
 The station is located on the lower level of Terminal 3.
-From here you can go to Tel Aviv any day and around the clock, except for Shabbat time.
+From here you can travel to Tel Aviv any day and around the clock, except on Shabbat.

 • By bus.
-The stops are located at Terminal 3.
+The stops are located in Terminal 3.

-• On a rented car, which is provided by several offices for rent in the arrivals halls.
+• By rented car, which is provided for rent by several offices in the arrivals halls.

 Domestic flights to Eilat from Tel Aviv are served by Israel Airport, located a few hundred meters from the Eilat beaches.
-The air harbor has a not too long "take-off", and therefore international flights in its schedule include only those that are performed by medium-sized aircraft.
-For sunbathers on the shores of the Gulf of Aqaba, planes landing over their heads are additional entertainment and an excuse to uncover their cameras.
+The air harbor does not have a very long take-off, and therefore the international flights on its schedule include only those operated by medium-sized aircraft.
+For sunbathers on the shores of the Gulf of Aqaba, planes landing overhead provide added entertainment and a reason to whip out their cameras.

-With the variety of opportunities on offer, Israel is one of the most visited countries in the world.
-Tourists will be happy to visit the Red, Mediterranean, Dead Sea or Lake Kinneret (Sea of Galilee) and bask in the sun, pilgrims from all over the world strive to visit the "Holy Land" in search of faith, other people want to turn to Israel's medicine, which is considered one of the most advanced in earth.
-And the only way to get to such a popular place, bypassing the danger zones, is by air.
+Thanks to the variety of opportunities on offer, Israel is one of the most visited countries in the world.
+Tourists will be happy to visit the Red, Mediterranean, Dead Sea or Lake Kinneret (Sea of Galilee) and bask in the sun, pilgrims from all over the world strive to visit the “Holy Land” in search of faith, other people want to turn to Israeli medicine, which is considered one of the most advanced in the world. earth.
+And the only way to get to such a popular place without going through dangerous zones is by air.

 And therefore, it is the country’s international airports that will be your first acquaintance with Israel.
 So what are they?

-In total, there are 17 operating civil airports in the country, 4 of which carry out international air transportation.
-This is:
+There are a total of 17 operating civil airports in the country, 4 of which provide international air travel.
+This:

 1. Ben-Gurion;